Forget Folgers. This startup wants to get you hooked on fancy instant coffee

 Cometeer also has a tough road ahead in its effort to break through in the competitive world of craft coffee.
 Consumers who are aware of the complexities in coffee flavor likely already know how to make it themselves or have a favorite coffee shop where they buy it.
 As for the rest of us who don’t have trained palettes: Cometeer will have to convince us to try this new approach, which is more expensive than other quick coffee methods on the market.
 Coffee drinking tends to become a habit, and consumers get used to their particular approach to making their morning drink even if it isn’t perfect.

 Despite these challenges, players in the craft coffee industry appear to be welcoming Comeeteer into the market.
 The company has raised $50 million in VC funding, which will help it scale quickly and begin marketing to consumers.
 It is using part of this investment to expand its operations.
-Right now it has a small facility in Bedford, Massachusetts, but it is about to open a larger factory in Gloucester, a few towns over.
+Cometeer operates out of a 70,000 square foot facility in Gloucester, Massachusetts.

-Cometeer launches to the public today, selling the coffee directly to customers on its website; in time, Roberts hopes to expand into brick-and-mortar locations, including grocery stores.
+Cometeer unveils its website today in pilot mode and expects to be fully up and running by early 2021; in time, Roberts hopes to expand into brick-and-mortar locations, including grocery stores.